-It is considered good practice to use a minimum of two brokers; three is the number that it is considered by the Council to be operationally suitable given the number of investment transactions typically undertaken.
+It is considered good practice to use a minimum of two brokers.
+Greater use of deposit and call accounts, Money Market Funds and direct dealing have significantly reduced the number of money market investments undertaken through brokers.
 The standard of service provided is monitored on an ongoing basis.